dspytdao/Y_Swap/README.md

 ## Overview

-In this article we build an interface to Algorand with AlgoSigner Wallet.

-Make a value proposition for Algroand Ecosystem to consider Machine Learning.
+In this article we make a value proposition for Algorand Ecosystem to consider Machine Learning coupled with an Indexer.

-First, we are going to set up a project in React JS and connect AlgoSigner to the Application.
+First, we build an interface to Algorand with AlgoSigner Wallet in React

 Next, we connect an Indexer to our application by using testnet API from PureStake.